How to Delay Menopause: Is It Possible? Is It Safe?

 There’s not a lot you can do about changing what’s written in your genes, but you’re not completely powerless.

-Actually, instead of looking at the things which might slow down your biological clock, the best thing to do is to keep an eye on the things that might be speeding it up.
+Actually, instead of looking at the things that might slow down your biological clock, the best thing to do is to keep an eye on the things that might be speeding it up.

 Smoking